wargamer237/GameDev/readMe.txt

 8) 27/11 Player has attacks + video in videoCurantState(change per video)
 8) 05/12 Added Spikes as a enemy. stabs the player and has coldown when it stables.🔪🔪🔪🔪 And fix weard isues with colision.RectInRect(r1,r2);
+9) added all of the enemys
+10) 02/01 working prototype.
+No screen between transistions screens.